LNFWebsite/TurtleBackup/README.md

 ## Description

+### Brief

+TurtleBackup is a simple script that handles the encryption and versioning process required in order to make secure, encrypted backups for use with a file uploader with minimal network overhead.

+### Long

 If you've ever wanted to backup all your important files to a cloud service like Google Drive but wanted to encrypt them on your own for added security, you probably would wind up writing some sort of script to automate encrypting and uploading your files.

 So, you'd probably start out by moving all your files to a single directory, encrypting that directory, and uploading...